 We bet you’ve seen reusable beeswax food wraps in health food shops and admired their beautiful fabric prints – but then been rather put off by the hefty price tag.
 Beeswax wraps are great in theory; use them as a plastic-free alternative to cling film to wrap sandwiches and cheeses, cover bowls of leftovers and store non-standard shaped food that won’t fit in storage boxes – their pliable finish and ability to hold any shape makes them ideal for this.
 But you can easily pay over £20 for a couple of store-bought reusable beeswax food wraps, which can seem a bit off-putting.
 If you treat them well, they can easily pay for themselves in clingfilm cost saving over time, as you can use them again and again.
-But how about making beeswax food wraps DIY style?
-How easy would that be?
+But how about learning how to make beeswax food wraps?
+How easy would it be to make DIY beeswax food wraps?

 The answer is very easy!
 There are several methods you can use, but we are going to look at how to make beeswax wraps with an iron here as we think it is the easiest and least wasteful way to craft these – that’s a win-win in our book.
 We are using beeswax pellets for our beeswax wraps diy guide but if you have beeswax sticks in your supplies or if this is all you can find available, you can use these.
 You’ll just need to grate them first which takes a little longer.
 Use cosmetic or food quality beeswax to make these as they will be coming into contact with things you eat, and make sure your 100 percent cotton fabric is clean before you start, too, as once you add the beeswax, you won’t be able to clean the fabric again.

-Tke a look at our How to make beeswax wraps with an iron tutorial video below to see just how simple it is to craft you own beeswax wraps DIY craft style!
-If you prefer a photo walkthrough for your reusable beeswax food wraps, we’ve included one of those for you under the video, too.
+Tke a look at our How to make beeswax wraps tutorial video below to see just how simple it is to craft you own beeswax wraps DIY craft style!
+If you prefer a photo walkthrough for your reusable beeswax food wraps, we’ve included a how to make beeswax wraps photo walkthrough guide for you under the video, too.

 How to make your own DIY beeswax wraps